Michael Hout: Religion

+Political attitudes

 Hout has explored how social class, race, and education influence political attitudes and voting behavior.
 His findings often illustrate the ways in which individuals’ social positions shape their political preferences and perceptions of government.
 For instance, his work has documented shifts in voting patterns and political engagement, particularly within specific demographics.
 He has continued this work in examining changes in public opinion over time, particularly around critical issues like race, immigration, and economic inequality.
-He has been instrumental in analyzing the growing polarization in American political attitudes, contributing to the understanding of how group identities and socio-economic factors fuel divisive political climates.
+He has been instrumental in analyzing the growing polarization in American political attitudes, contributing to the understanding of how group identities and socioeconomic factors fuel divisive political climates.

 Hout has been studying political attitudes across different social classes since the mid-1970s.
 Hout has studied the differences between left and right leaning American voters across the intersectionality of race and religion.
 He studied political leanings on immigration with the turmoil over the 2016 election.
 Hout has also studied attitudes towards abortion, and how political divides have become more prominent than any other identifying factor.
 Hout has also observed with the GSS that the extent of opinions has also increased in recent years.
 Additionally, Hout studies voting patterns amongst different societal groups, attempting to explain voting blocks.
 Most recently, Hout has worked on how marital status could affect how one decides to vote in elections.
 He has also studied ethic attachments and class voting patterns.